Hindsight & Forethought – COVID-19 and Infection Prevention

 - Contrast several strategies that worked well during the COVID response with those strategies which did not.

-- Discuss unique challenges experienced in alternative healthcare settings such as ambulatory and long term care during the pandemic.
+- Discuss unique challenges experienced in other healthcare settings such as ambulatory and long term care during the pandemic.

 - Outline the challenge experienced regarding the prevention of health care associated infections during the pandemic.